MikeEXPR/to-do-list-checklist/README.md

 - ❌ **Delete Tasks**: Remove tasks from your list.
 - 🔼 **Move Up/Down**: Reorder tasks to your preference.
 - 💾 **Persistent Storage**: Tasks are saved to a file so they persist between runs.

----

-## 📸 Preview

-Here’s how the application looks: